How to Ship Your eBay Merchandise

-Before quoting the shipping fees, make sure that you include all appropriate costs.
+Before estimating shipping costs to price your item, make sure that you include all possible fees.

-It’s best to post a flat shipping amount (or use the eBay online shipping calculator) to give buyers an idea of how much shipping will be.
-This way, buyers can include this cost when they consider their bidding strategies.
+It’s best to post a flat shipping amount (or use the eBay online shipping calculator) to give buyers an idea of how much shipping will cost.
+This way, buyers can consider the extra cost when comparing different sellers who offer the same item.
 Figure out what the packed item will weigh and then estimate shipping costs; the online calculators can help.

-When should you ship the package?
-Common courtesy says it should go out as soon as the item and shipping charges are paid.
-If the buyer has followed through with his or her side of the bargain, you should do the same.
-Ship that package no more than a day or so after payment (or after the eCheck clears).
+Make sure you ship the item to arrive in the time that eBay estimates.
+Ship that package no more than a day or so after payment (or after the e-check clears).
 If you can’t, immediately e-mail the buyer and explain the delay.